 If you walk for several miles in a westerly direction, you’ll be rewarded with superb views of Crow Head.
 Look for root cellars too on this part of the trail.
 In total, allow a few hours for hiking and exploration.

 Other hiking choices accessible east of Twillingate include the 6 – 8 km hike to French Beach and Spiller’s Cove.
-The hike offers views of sea stacks, a hole in the wall and more of the exceptionally beautiful, rugged coastline.
+The hike offers views of sea stacks, great beaches a hole in the wall, and more of the exceptionally beautiful, rugged coastline.

-The other option in this area is to do the 7 -8 km Codjack’s Cove Trail.
+Another option in this area is to do the 7 – 8 km Spiller’s Cove/Codjack’s Cove Trail.
 Interesting rock formations, sea stacks and beautiful beaches await.

 Kayaking out of Twillingate